 What do childhood studies graduates do?

-Two-thirds (68%) of early childhood studies graduates are working as primary education teaching professionals (16%), early education and childcare practitioners (16%), early education and childcare assistants (10%), educational support assistants (9%), teaching assistants (6%), early education and childcare services managers (5%), nursery education teaching professionals (3%), and teaching professionals (2%).
+Three quarters (75%) of early childhood studies graduates are working as primary education teaching professionals (14%), early education and childcare practitioners (14%), early education and childcare assistants (12%), educational support assistants (9%), teaching assistants (8%), early education and childcare services managers (6%), nursery education teaching professionals (2%), special and additional needs education teaching professionals (2%), higher level teaching assistants (2%), teaching professionals (2%), other vocational and industrial trainers (2%) and child and early years officers (1%).

 Find out what other early childhood studies graduates are doing 15 months after finishing their degrees in What do graduates do?